arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/opta-azure-iot-tutorial-en/content.md

 ---
-title: 'Arduino Opta with Azure IoT'
+title: 'Opta™ with Azure IoT'
-description: "Learn to connect your Arduino Opta to the Microsoft Azure cloud"
+description: "Learn to connect your Opta™ to the Microsoft Azure cloud"
 author: 'Mirko Pacioni'
 libraries:
   - name: 'Azure SDK for C'